 L. gasseri is a probiotic that recently gained in popularity, due to its weight-reducing, obesity and metabolic syndrome-combating properties.
 This amazing probiotic boosts your immunity, helps with allergies, and has many other beneficial properties.
-To enhance your health even more we recommend trying out our Lectin Avoidance Diet Cookbook as well.
-It makes avoiding inflammation causing lectins easier than ever.

 What is Lactobacillus gasseri?